![]() |

 I have come to the decision that The Perfect Sketchbook...is one I make.
-I do like stitched bound sketchbooks for special occasions but for an all around workhorse I like my own best!
+I like stitched bound sketchbooks for travel and journals but for an all around workhorse I like my own best!
 Listed

 below are the papers and the sizes I use.